Ricky Hatton funeral: Son Campbell pays an emotional tribute in memorial service

 “Long before this accolade he was our little champion from the day he was born.”

-Following the service, the commemorative march will head to the Etihad Stadium, the home of Hatton’s beloved Manchester City.
+Following the service, the commemorative march headed to the Etihad Stadium, the home of Hatton’s beloved Manchester City, where the cortege paused as hundreds of fans sang the club’s anthem ‘Blue Moon’ and ‘There’s Only One Ricky Hatton’.

 Hatton’s all-action style brought him 45 wins and three defeats from 48 contests, but it was his down-to-earth demeanour that especially endeared him to fellow professionals and fans around the world.